flancia-coop/doc.anagora.org/flancia-meet.md

 - [[j0lms]] interested on opinions on this article: https://www.otherlife.co/pkm/
     - this reads antagonistic at once, but in the end it could be an argument *for* the agora
     - the tldr: [[pkm]] is a fad, actually has a great componet of [[status signaling]]
-        - but the Agora *hijacks* this self-interested pursuit for a pro  goal
+        - but the Agora *hijacks* this self-interested pursuit for a pro  social goal
+        - [[j0lms]] note that this aspect (towards collaboration) is what sold me on the agora
 - [[flancian]]
     - [[pkm book]]
     - [[shamanic coders guild]]